Lake Clark National Park Camping Adventure

 WEATHER & BUGS

-Temperatures vary dramatically in the Alaska.
-Temperatures will range from the 20s to 70s.
-Snow is possible any day of the year, but we get plenty of sunny weather this time of the year.
-Mosquitoes should not be an issue but bring a mosquito head net and a small bottle of DEET repellent just in case.
+Temperatures will likely range from the 40s to 70s.
+Mid 50’s is very common.
+Rain is nearly assured, but we do get plenty of sunny weather this time of the year too.
+Mosquitoes should not be a big issue, but there could be biting flies.
+Bring a mosquito head net and a small bottle of DEET repellent just in case.

 RECOMMENDED READING